The stellar populations of quiescent ultra-diffuse galaxies from optical to mid-infrared spectral energy distribution fitting: Results

 For all the galaxies with confirmed spectroscopic redshifts or that reside in groups/clusters that we know the distance to, we primarily carried out \texttt{PROSPECTOR} SED fitting in the first two scenarios described in Section \ref{sec:SEDfitting}, i.e., (i) dust as a free parameter and redshift fixed, (ii) dust fixed to zero and redshift fixed.

-The results for all 26 UDGs with spectroscopic redshifts are summarised in Table \ref{tab:prospector_results}, divided according to the environment that the galaxies reside in.
+The results for all 26 UDGs with spectroscopic redshifts are summarised in Tables \ref{tab:prospector_results} (with dust) and \ref{tab:prospector_results_nodust} (without dust), divided according to the environment that the galaxies reside in.
 The results for the remaining three field UDGs with no spectroscopic redshifts are discussed in Section \ref{sec:redshift}.
 The maximum likelihood SED models comparing scenarios (i) and (ii) for DF44 are shown in Fig. \ref{fig:sed_DF44} and for all of the remaining studied galaxies are shown in Appendix \ref{sec:appendixA}.
 Below we analyse the results presented in Table \ref{tab:prospector_results}, together with the SED fits and corner plots shown in Fig. \ref{fig:sed_DF44} and Appendix \ref{sec:appendixA}.

 Looking at the SED fits (see Fig. \ref{fig:sed_DF44} and the left-hand side of Figs. \ref{fig:corner_PUDG-R24}--\ref{fig:corner_VCC1052}), a clear difference in the shape of the spectra is seen when comparing models with and without dust.
 This difference is most clear in the near- and mid-IR wavelength regime, e.g., models with dust have noticeably stronger infrared emission.
 A difference can also be seen in the optical range, with stronger signs of absorption with dust.
 Based on these features, the models with dust provide overall better fits to both the optical and IR data.
 In particular, the corrections for dust in the optical seem to improve significantly the final result (average $\chi^2_{\rm red}=1.1 \pm 0.3$ for the models with dust and $\chi^2_{\rm red}=3.2 \pm 0.3$ for the models without), hinting at the possibility of these galaxies having some amount of dust, even if small.
 These differences are easier to see in the lower panel of Fig. \ref{fig:sed_DF44} (and all Figs. \ref{fig:corner_PUDG-R24}--\ref{fig:corner_VCC1052}), where we show the ratio of the model with dust divided by the model without dust.
 We also show the ratio of the predicted fluxes from the models with dust and without dust compared to the observed fluxes for a better comparison of the fits.
 Models with and without dust are similar in the regions where the ratio (grey line) is close to 1.
 Similarly, the closer to 1 the ratios of predicted/observed fluxes are, the better the model fits the data.
 These ratios are proxies for the $\chi^2$ of each fit.